RicardoEPRodrigues/3Engine/README.md

 1. Create a folder named `dependencies` and place inside the libraries.
 Rename them as shown:

-    * SDL2-msvc
+    * SDL2
-    * SDL2-image-msvc
+    * SDL2-image
-    * glew-msvc
+    * GLEW

 ### Compiling

-In Windows we created a Visual Studio Project.
+As in Linux, we make use of CMake to compile the code.
+We use the Visual Studio compiler.
 We recommend Visual Studio 2017 Community edition.
-To open the project just double-click the `3Engine.sln`.
+To open the project just open the base project folder with Visual Studio or the `CMakeLists.txt` with Clion (if you use Clion you still need to have VS installed).

 Set the configuration to `Debug` or `Release`, and the platform to `x64`.
 Then just press Play to run.

-The default build folder is in 'bin' folder. `.dll` files from *SDL2* and *GLEW* are copied to the build folder.
+The default build folder is in 'bin' folder. `.dll` files from *SDL2* and *GLEW* are copied to the build folder (along with other needed files).

-The JSON config files are copied from `config` folder to a same named folder on the build folder.

 ### Run